iBridges-for-iRODS/iBridges/docs/source/cli.rst

 iBridges stores the location of your iRODS environment file in `~/.ibridges/ibridges_cli.json`.
 You can safely delete this file if somehow it gets corrupted.
-If you have the iRODS environment in the default location, it can still be useful to cache the password so that the next commands will no longer ask for your password until the cached password expirse.
+If you have the iRODS environment in the default location, it can still be useful to cache the password so that the next commands will no longer ask for your password until the cached password expires.

 .. code:: shell